It happens every year. The dreaded drop in temperature, the dryness, the itchiness, and the unnecessary flakiness.

-I can hear my body saying, 'Alright Mary, it's time to up the ante!'
+I can hear my body saying, 'Alright Mary, it's time to get on the ball!'

 Moisture during this transition is key.
 I can't stress it enough.

 The main goal is to protect the hair from the harsh elements, seal in the moisture, thus reducing breakage.
-As well as keeping the skin in good condition.
+As well as keeping the skin hydrated.

-If you wash your hair once a week, ditch the shower cap.
-Hair loves the steam treatment that comes with a hot shower.
+When you take a shower, this is where you want to ditch the shower cap.
+Our hair loves the steam treatment that comes with a warm shower.

 Get used to sealing damp hair with a tiny bit of oil or butter.
 Very little is needed.
-I like to use my B's Mix Whipped Shea, she always gets my scalp feeling all calm and tingly.
+I like to use my B's Mix Whipped Shea, she gets me and my scalp feeling all calm and tingly.

-Fortify your spray bottle 💪🏾 (if you have one) Either with essential oil or with our Nourishing Hair Elixir.
-Learn more about Spray Bottles here.
+Fortify your spray bottle 💪🏾 (if you have one) with an essential oil like Rosemary or Lavender.
+If you don't have the time to do all the mixing and measuring try our Nourishing Hair Elixir.

-Use a Butter Bar after you shave.
-The high amount of Cocoa Butter does an excellent job at protecting and healing vulnerable skin.
+Try using a Butter Bar after you shave.
+The high amount of Cocoa Butter does an excellent job at protecting and healing dry, vulnerable skin.

-Please keep in mind that these ideas will not be perfect for everyone.
-My hope is that you can grab an idea or two and benefit.
+Keep in mind that results will be a little different for everyone.
+My hope is that you can grab an idea or two and add them to your regimen.

-Do you have some ideas to keep your hair and skin in top condition during the winter?
+Do you have some tips to keep your hair and skin in top condition during the winter?
 I'd like to know!